 \item The space of $\mathbb{Z}^d$ actions by $C^{\infty}$ diffeomorphisms of the interval is connected \cite{EB};

 \item The space of $\mathbb{Z}^d$ actions by $C^1$ diffeomorphisms of either the circle or the interval is arcwise connected \cite{Na2};

 \item Any two $\mathbb{Z}^d$ actions by $C^{1+\mathrm{ac}}$ circle diffeomorphisms may be connected by a path of $\mathbb{Z}^d$ actions provided one of the generators acts with an irrational rotation number \cite{Na1}.
-(Here, $C^{1+\mathrm{ac}}$ stands for $C^1$ maps with absolutely continuous derivative.)
+(Here and in all what follows, $C^{1+\mathrm{ac}}$ stands for $C^1$ maps with absolutely continuous derivative.)

 \end{enumerate}